chatwoot/docs/docs/user-guide/add-agent-settings.md

 ---
-title: "Add Agent"
+title: "Add Agents"
 ---

 An Agent is a member of your Customer Support team.
 Agents will be able to view and reply to messages from your users.

-Click on 'Settings' on the Left Hand Side OR 'Click here to Invite Team Member' to Add Agents
+To add agents to your Chatwoot account, you can use the 'Click here to Invite Team Member' link.

 <div align="center">